-A. Proper labeling:
+- A. Proper labeling:

-- 1. Prescribed medication: All prescribed medications shall be maintained in the original prescription container and labeled with the following:

 - a.
+Prescribed medication All prescribed medications shall be maintained in the original prescription container and labeled with the following:

+- i.
 Name of student

-- b.
+- ii.
 Name of medication

-- c.
+- iii.
 Directions for use/storage

-- d.
+- iv.
 Name of physician

-- e.
+- v.
 Name and address of pharmacy

-- f.
+- vi.
 Date of prescription

-- 2. Over the counter medication: All over the counter medications shall be maintained in the original container in which they were purchased.
+- b.
+Over the counter medications All over the counter medications shall be maintained in the original container in which they were purchased.

-B. Parent/Guardian written consent on a dated statement:

-A parent/guardian signature on a statement requesting and authorizing the school personnel to administer the medication must accompany the medication.
-BP 507.2
+- B. Guardian written consent on a dated statement: A parent/guardian signature on a statement requesting and authorizing the school personnel to administer the medication must accompany the medication.

-C. Record of administration:

-Each time the medication is administered, a record shall be maintained in the nurse's office.
-The record shall include the student's name, date, time, name of the medication, amount given per electronic charting.
+Board Policy 507.2 - C. Record of administration: Each time the medication is administered, a record shall be maintained in the nurse's office.
+The record shall include the student's name, date, time, name of the medication, amount given, and the signature or initials of the person who administered the medication.